Canonical form of a deformed Poisson bracket spacetime: Generalized uncertainty principle spacetime

 For convenience, we define the following auxiliary functions of $r$:

 so that

-The area-radius function $r$ is not fixed by the phase-space dynamics.
+The phase-space dynamics does not fix the area-radius function $r$.
 In general relativity $r = \sqrt{x^2}$ and, for simplicity~\cite{Alonso-Bardaji:2025hda}, this is also taken throughout.
 To apply the method in~\cite{Alonso-Bardaji:2025hda}, we must make the metric component $g_{\vartheta\vartheta}$ of the form $r^2$ by making a change of variable

 The transformed line element is

 where

 has been used and the metric components become